Home / Toolbox Talks / Confined Spaces

 Before Entry

 All confined spaces should be clearly marked.
-Hazards must be communicated to workers, following OSHA’s guidelines.
+Health hazards must be communicated to workers, following OSHA’s guidelines.
+Only those trained to control these hazards should enter the space.

 Conduct Hazard Assessments

-Regularly evaluate confined spaces for potential dangers, such as low oxygen, toxic gases, or physical hazards.
+Regularly evaluate confined spaces for potential dangers, such as low oxygen levels, toxic gases, or physical hazards, including storage bins.
 Using gas detectors can help ensure accurate assessments.

 Provide Proper Training

-Train workers and supervisors on the risks of confined spaces, entry procedures, and emergency protocols.
+Train workers and supervisors on the risks of confined spaces, entry or exit procedures, and emergency protocols.
+Make sure to have a competent watch person on location.
 OSHA offers resources to help teams meet training requirements.

 Establish Entry Procedures